Breach vs Iso matchup in Valorant

 The Initiator (Breach) vs Duelist (Iso) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Breach's Initiator abilities serve different purposes than Iso's Duelist kit, meaning direct fights often feature non-equivalent utility exchanges.

-Breach has favorable matchups against 9 agents and unfavorable matchups against 5 agents in Valorant.
-Breach's strongest matchup is against Neon with a 66.7% win rate.
-The most challenging matchup is Reyna at 18.2% win rate.
+Breach has favorable matchups against 11 agents and unfavorable matchups against 10 agents in Valorant.
+Breach's strongest matchup is against Yoru with a 80.0% win rate.
+The most challenging matchup is Phoenix at 0.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent